okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 I never take baths.
 Even when I do, they're not so much a luxury as a trifle.
 Showering, on the other hand, is special.
+It is, first of all, a daily respite, a place to relax and recharge.
-Each day it offers a golden moment when restful relaxation doubles as an invaluable opportunity to {% post_url_with_hover_card listen to your subsconscious | 2021-02-01-think-invisibly %}.
+But what makes it invaluable is that it doubles as an invaluable opportunity to {% post_url_with_hover_card listen to my subsconscious | 2021-02-01-think-invisibly %}.
-And for this moment to flourish fully and consistently, you need the right physical space.
+And for this moment to flourish fully and consistently, I need the right physical space.

 Good design, as they say, is invisible.
 A good shower demands no effort or conscious attention from its user.
-It lets them get clean while their mind wanders.
+It lets them get clean and their mind wander.
 To achieve this, it must make it extremely easy to do all the basic things: get in, stand, wash, rinse, and get out.
 It sounds obvious, but the standard tubshower hybrid most of us have at home {% post_url_with_hover_card fails this basic test | 2024-08-30-good-shower %}.